As of May 1, 2026, the East Gate to Yellowstone is open for the season. Learn More.

 WyoWest Brewing Company

-The WyoWest Brewing Company, located in Powell, features more than a dozen beers on tap to pair with a full menu of interesting items.
-Be sure to try favorites like Native Taco Salad and a Brewery Patty Melt.
+WyoWest Brewing Company pours more than a dozen beers on tap and serves a full food menu.
+Look for favorites like Native Taco Salad and the Brewery Patty Melt.

 The Red Zone Sports Bar & Grill